PythonForMatlabProgrammers/PythonForMatlabProgrammers/doc-project/DeveloperNotes.md

 make
 ```

-And check in the modified files to Git.
+And then check in the modified files to Git.

 ## Running the site locally